vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 number that matches exactly will be returned.
 For example, when numbers "+923123456789" and "03123456789" are saved, searching for "03123456789" will return only the contact with that exact number (NOT including the contact with "+923123456789").

+> ℹ️ Matching is not strictly based on the `PhoneEntity.normalizedNumber` (E164 representation) if
+> it is not null.
+In cases where it is null, matching will be done strictly based on the
+> `PhoneEntity.number`.

 ### Match.SIP